Gerber Scout Reservation

 Gerber Scout Reservation (GSR), located in Twin Lake, Michigan is a resident camp owned and operated by the Michigan Crossroads Council of the Boy Scouts of America.
 It began operation in 1950 and had its first official summer camp program in 1951.
-The Original property was purchased through a gift of 275 shares from Dan Gerber, President of the famous baby food company.
+The Original property was purchased through a gift of 275 shares from Dan Gerber, founder of the Gerber Products Company.
 The reservation operates two camps; Gerber Scout Camp and the Betty Ford Cub Scout and Webelos Adventureland, as well as numerous year round weekend programming outside of the summer months.

 Geography

 Gerber Scout Reservation lies within the boundaries of the Manistee National Forest in Blue Lake Township, Muskegon County, Michigan and is approximately 800 acres in area.
 The property is bordered on the north by Owasippe Road.
 The Blue Lake Township Hall and Fire Department lie within a quarter mile from the camp's main entrance.
 On the south and east borders of the property, Camp Gerber borders Owasippe Scout Reservation.
 The property contains four lakes; Big Britton, Little Britton, Mayo, and Grub.
 It shares Mud Lake with Owasippe.
 Gerber contains wetlands, oak and pine forests, and several areas of Michigan prairie.
 Some hills are very sandy in some places.